-The interactions between cars in traffic are not just attributed to parameters such as the distance to the car in front; they are affected by the behavior of the drivers.
+The objective: The interactions between cars in traffic are not just attributed to parameters such as the distance to the car in front; they are affected by the behavior of the drivers.
 Some drivers are speeders, have bad judgment on the road, or both.
 These behaviors cause accidents.
-But which of them cause more accidents: bad judgment or speeding?
+But which of them cause more accidents: bad judgment or speeding?.

 The hypothesis is tested by simulating the interactions between cars on a track with a Microsoft Visual Basic computer program.
 The program will place traffic on a single lane 20-mile stretch and move the cars forward in one-second intervals.